 - 1 cup all-purpose flour, plus more for the pan

-- 10 tablespoons unsalted butter, melted and cooled slightly, plus more for the pan
+- 10 tablespoons (5 ounces) unsalted butter, melted and cooled slightly, plus more for the pan

 - Confectioners’ sugar

-- 2. With an electric mixer, beat the eggs and the sugar in a large bowl just until blended.
+- 2. With an electric mixer on medium-high speed, beat the eggs and the sugar in a large bowl just until blended.
 Beat in the vanilla, lemon zest, and salt.
 Add the flour and beat just until blended.
-Gradually add the cooled melted butter in a steady stream, beating just until blended.
+Gradually add the cooled melted butter in a slow, steady stream, beating just until blended.
 Spoon 1 tablespoon madeleine batter into each indentation in the madeleine pan.

-- 3. Bake until they’re puffed and brown, about 16 minutes.
-Let cool in the pan for 5 minutes, then gently remove the cookies and transfer them to a wire rack to cool completely.
-Repeat the buttering and flouring pan before each batch.
-(The cookies can be kept at room temperature for up to 1 day.)
+- 3. Bake until the madeleines are puffed and golden brown, 13 to 16 minutes.
+Let the madeleines cool in the pan for 5 minutes, then gently remove the cookies and transfer them to a wire rack to cool completely.
 Dust the madelines with confectioners’ sugar just before serving.
+(The cookies can be kept at room temperature for up to 1 day.
+Best to dust them with sugar only just before serving.)

 Hungry for more?
 Chow down on these: